thottiamrp/modernweb-2019dec9/Labs/Ch03A-HTML/basics/README.md

 1. If you open the browser now, you might see an error in the browser console.
 The generated code is assuming you are working on a server, and the / before the name of the file looks for the root.
 When using file:/ the root is c:\ !
 Fix this by removing the slash from the href value.

+1. Reload the browser and you should see the icon in the browser tab.

 1. Google for Mozilla Developer Network and read the Google search results description.

 1. Visit the website.
 Right click in browser and choose View Source.
 Use control-F to find the meta description, you should see the same text as what was displayed on Google.